 Fleet Management System

-The Fleet Management System (FMS) performs the complete and centralized management of the robot fleet, allowing the operator to manage the different mobile robotics systems from several kind of devices through standard communication protocols.
-In this way, the access to the robots can be done from any location (office, warehouse, home, …) and through any device (PDA, mobile phone, tablet, laptop,…).
+The Fleet Management System (FMS) performs the complete and centralized management of the robot fleet, allowing the operator to manage the different mobile robotics systems from several kinds of devices through standard communication protocols.
+In this way, access to the robots can be done from any location (office, warehouse, home, …) and through any device (PDA, mobile phone, tablet, laptop, etc).

 The Fleet Management System (FMS) includes:

 ✓ Graphical User Interface

 ✓ Route planning

 ✓ Fleet monitoring (location of each robot, status, battery level, mission in progress, etc.)